caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 ```

-Custom error page for errors from upstream:
+Custom error page for errors from upstream, by [intercepting error responses](#intercepting-responses) by status code:

 ```caddy-d
 reverse_proxy localhost:8080 {